Associate Professor of Management

 Organization Studies, Health Care

 Professor Vogus' research specifies the mechanisms through which organizations create and sustain a culture of safety as well as how they enact highly reliable (i.e., nearly error-free) performance through mindful organizing – a set of behaviors by which collectives detect and correct errors and unexpected events.
-Understanding how and under what conditions safety culture and mindful organizing are built is an important part of explaining why some organizations perform so much better than others.
+Understanding the managerial practices and organizational processes that strengthen safety culture and unleash mindful organizing are an important part of explaining why some organizations perform so much better than others.
 He is especially interested in these dynamics in health care settings and their effects on the incidence of medical error at the point of care delivery.
-His earlier research has been published or is forthcoming in the Annals of Emergency Medicine, Academy of Management Learning & Education, Academy of Management Annals, Academy of Management Perspectives, Academy of Management Review, Annual Review of Public Health, Annual Review of Organizational Psychology and Organizational Behavior, Children and Youth Services Review, Health Services Research, ILR Review, Journal of Organizational Behavior, Journal of Patient Safety, Medical Care, Medical Care Research and Review, and Organizational Psychology Review.
-He also has a book under contract from Stanford University Press titled First, Do No Harm: Creating Highly Reliable Health Care Organizations.
-He also serves on the editorial boards of Academy of Management Review and Organization Science, is a founding and continuing member of the Blue Ribbon Panel that developed Leapfrog Group's Hospital Safety Score, is a member National Academy of Science/National Research Council panel on Strengthening Safety Culture in the Offshore Oil and Gas Industry, and serves as a Visiting Faculty at Johns Hopkins' Armstrong Institute for Quality and Safety and an Adjunct Associate Professor of Healthcare Administation at Virginia Commonwealth University.
+His earlier research has been published or is forthcoming in the Annals of Emergency Medicine, Academy of Management Learning & Education, Academy of Management Annals, Academy of Management Perspectives, Academy of Management Review, Annual Review of Public Health, Annual Review of Organizational Psychology and Organizational Behavior, Children and Youth Services Review, Health Services Research, Human Resource Management Review, ILR Review, Journal of Organizational Behavior, Journal of Patient Safety, Medical Care, Medical Care Research and Review, and Organizational Psychology Review.
+He has a book under contract from Stanford University Press titled First, Do No Harm: Creating Highly Reliable Health Care Organizations.
+He serves on the editorial boards of Academy of Management Review and Organization Science, is a founding and continuing member of the Blue Ribbon Panel that developed Leapfrog Group's Hospital Safety Score, is a member National Academy of Science/National Research Council panel on Strengthening Safety Culture in the Offshore Oil and Gas Industry, and serves as a Visiting Faculty at Johns Hopkins' Armstrong Institute for Quality and Safety and an Adjunct Associate Professor of Healthcare Administation at Virginia Commonwealth University.